telerik/blazor-docs/components/barcodes/qrcode/overview.md

 * `QRCodeBorder.Color` - `string` - the color of the border.
 Accepts a valid CSS color string, including HEX and RGB.

 * `QRCodeBorder.Width` - `double` - The width of the border in pixels.
-By default the border width is set to zero which means that the border will not appear.
+By default the border width is set to zero which means that the border will not be visible.

 ## Methods